 Boost your FPS with a CPU upgrade.
 Upgrading your processor can give your FPS a serious boost in a CPU-intensive game like Minecraft.

-12th Gen Intel® Core™ CPUs take your game to the next level with innovations like Turbo Boost Max Technology 3.0, which unlocks more power when you need it most.
-12th Gen’s new performance hybrid architecture shares the workload between performance-cores and efficiency-cores, making multi-tasking less intensive on your CPU.
+The latest Intel® Core™ CPUs take your game to the next level with innovations like Turbo Boost Max Technology 3.0, which unlocks more power when you need it most.
+The performance hybrid architecture shares the workload between performance-cores and efficiency-cores, making multi-tasking less intensive on your CPU.
 This makes it easy to listen to tunes, watch videos, and video chat while you play.

-Learn more about 12th Gen processors and their hybrid design architecture here.
+Learn more about the latest Intel® Core™ processors and their hybrid design architecture here.

 Overclock your CPU.
 Overclocking boosts the speed of a processor beyond its factory defaults, pushing your Minecraft FPS even higher.
-Look for a CPU with the “K” designation, such as the 12th Gen Intel® Core™ i9-12900K, if you plan on overclocking.
+Look for a CPU with the “K” designation if you plan on overclocking.
 Learn to overclock using easy automated tools here.

 Upgrade your GPU.
 A high-performance GPU lets you experience Minecraft’s world in striking visual detail.
 By upgrading your GPU, you can crank up the video settings without causing game-breaking dips in performance.
 You can also use the ray tracing and advanced graphics features in Minecraft Bedrock Edition (depending on your GPU’s capabilities).